 IM – Instant message

 Popular instant messaging apps like AOL Instant Messenger predate the more modern social networks like Facebook and Twitter.
 Some social networks still have built-in instant messaging features.
-Facebook Chat is perhaps the most well-known (and widely used) version of IM still around.
+Facebook Messenger is perhaps the most well-known (and widely used) version of IM still around.

 IMHO – In my humble opinion

 Ex.
 “I’m not sure it’s a good idea to eat and drive at the same time, IMHO.”

 Used in advertising and marketing environments, an insertion order is a written contract between an advertiser and an ad agency or media rep, often used for print or broadcast ads.
 Typical IOs include air date and time, number of times for the ad to be shown, and costs.

 IRL – In real life

 This phrase is often used to distinguish between interactions and events that happen online versus the real world.